TomiwaAribisala-git/golang_musings/README.md

 func (t *T) M() {
 	fmt.Println(t.S)
 }
 // In Go, when you see `*T` as a receiver for a method, it means that the method is associated with a pointer to an instance of the T type, `(t *T)` is the receiver of the method M().
-It specifies the type on which the method operates.
+//It specifies the type on which the method operates.
 In this case, the receiver is a pointer to an instance of the T type.
 // When a method has a pointer receiver, it means that the method can modify the fields of the receiver, and changes made to the receiver inside the method will affect the original instance of the type.
 // For example, if you have an instance of T: instance := T{"Hello, World!"}